BeeChains/the.inneri/index.md

 However, it is important to recognize that subjective knowing is not the same as objective knowing.
 While subjective knowing is based on personal experience and cannot be verified by others, objective knowing is based on observations and evidence that can be verified by others.
 Both forms of knowing have their own strengths and limitations, and it is important to be open to both in order to gain a deeper understanding of the world.

 In conclusion, the concept of witnessing as a form of subjective knowing offers a unique perspective on knowledge and understanding.
 It emphasizes the importance of being fully present and aware in the present moment, and suggests that true understanding comes from experiencing the present moment fully and directly.
-However, it is important to recognize that subjective knowing is not the same as objective knowing, and to be open to both in order to gain a deeper understanding of the world.
+However, it is important to recognize that subjective knowing is not the same as objective knowing, and to be open to both in order to gain a deeper understanding of the world.</p>

  <br>

 ## Subjective Epistemology
 <div>
-Subjective epistemology is a branch of philosophy that deals with the nature of knowledge and how it is acquired.
+<p>Subjective epistemology is a branch of philosophy that deals with the nature of knowledge and how it is acquired.
 It is called subjective because it focuses on the subjective experiences and perspectives of individuals, as opposed to objective epistemology, which emphasizes external, observable phenomena.

 According to subjective epistemologists, knowledge is not something that exists independently of the knower, but rather it is constructed and shaped by the individual's experiences, biases, and interpretations.
 This perspective is often associated with postmodern and constructivist theories, which argue that knowledge is not objective or universal, but rather it is culturally and socially constructed.